Reading

 At Parc Eglos School, we understand that in order to achieve our aspiration of sparking a light for every child in reading, phonics is the first fundamental step on the ladder to becoming a confident, fluent and enthusiastic reader and writer.
 Alongside the teaching of phonics, we are passionate that all children should develop a love of books, through the sharing of carefully selected, high-quality stories and rhymes.

-We teach phonics from the very start, through the ‘Little Wandle Letters and Sounds Revised’ systematic, synthetic phonics programme, which is validated by the Department for Education.
+We teach phonics from the very start, through the Read Write Inc systematic, synthetic phonics programme, which is validated by the Department for Education.
 Our Early Years Foundation Stage curriculum ensures that children from the age of two years old, are engaged in speaking and listening activities which support their ability to tune into sounds, to develop their auditory memory and to talk about sounds.
 Our staff continuously support the development and acquisition of new vocabulary and language comprehension skills, through our high-quality teaching and learning environments.
 We ensure that communication friendly spaces are at the heart of our Early Years Provision.

 As effective response partners, our staff support the development of children’s phonemic awareness, planning for next steps in their learning using observation and assessment.
 They provide a carefully planned balance of adult-led activities, and enhanced provocations through the enabling environment to support child-initiated experiences.